Cohomological representations for real reductive groups: Cohomological parameters for , ,

-where $d$ runs over a set of (distinct) positive integers and with $m_d \geq 0$, such that the infinitesimal character of $\sigma$ is the same as that of $V$, i.e., there is some $b \in \frac{1}{2}\Z$ such that:
+where $a\geq 0$ is an integer with $n\equiv a \bmod 2$, and the index $d$ runs over a set of (distinct) positive integers with $m_d \geq 0$, and such that the infinitesimal character of $\sigma $ is the same as that of $V$, i.e.